Mregussek/MAREngine-docs/references/classes-ecs/entitycollection.rst

 EntityCollection
 ================

 EntityCollection is a collection of entities.
-This is class written specially for having several entities that are depedent om collection parameters (for instance
+This is a class written aspecially for having several entities that are depedent on collection parameters (for instance
 :ref:`TransformComponent<class_TransformComponent>` , we want to have impact on every entities position, rotation and other.
 Or let's say we want to create one giant Entity from other entities).

 .. _attention_Tag_Transform_DefaultComponents_EntityCollection: